How to get the most from your ebike battery

 Smart Charging Your Bike’s Battery

-Your new ebike also came with a smart charger for the battery.
+Your new eBike also came with a smart charger for the battery.
 We use standard 2 amp chargers because charging faster than that will generally shorten the lifespan of the battery.

 The charger detects when a viable battery is plugged in and then charges until it sees the battery has reached full.
 Once the battery is full, the charger turns off and indicates such by switching the light from red to green.